Chocolate Easter Nests

 • Pour the oil mixture into the dry mixture and stir until everything is well combined.

 • Spoon the mixture evenly into the baking cups then start to form out a nest.
-Either do this by pushing down on the mixture with a small glass – a shot glass is ideal – or with the back of a teaspoon.
-Either method should leave you with a 'nest'.
-Place in the freezer for 30minutes to firm up.
+Either do this by pushing down on the mixture with a small glass – a shot glass/measuring glass is ideal – or with the back of a teaspoon.
+Either method should leave you with a 'nest' that you can sit chocolate eggs in when its set.

-• Remove from the freezer and decorate with some mini chocolate eggs then serve straight away.
+• Remove the nests from the freezer and decorate with mini chocolate eggs and/or candy eggs then serve straight away.
 Keep any extra nests in the fridge.

 Notes

-Note 1: If you can’t find buckinis you can replace them with any chocolate granola.
+Note 1: If you can’t find buckinis in store or online you can replace them with any chocolate granola.
 Just make sure you break apart any huge pieces or the nests won’t stick together.

 Nutrition